gokulup009/Research-scripts/README.md

 A simple script to merge two LAMMPS-style dump files frame by frame.
 It shifts atom IDs to avoid duplicates and can change atom types to distinguish atoms from each file.

 ---
+## postprocessing/dump_type.py

+dump_type.py processes a LAMMPS dump file and reassigns atom types based on their original type values.
+In the example, types ≤3200 are set to 1, type 3201 becomes 2, and all higher types become 3.
+This allows grouping many atom types into a smaller set for easier analysis or visualization.

 ## Contributing